 Some of the penny stocks currently available on the market and available on Trading 212:

 - Belgium: DMS Imaging SA, Accentis NV

 - US: Armstrong Flooring Inc, Powerbridge Technologies Co Ltd

 Can you trade Penny Stocks on Trading 212?

 Yes, you can trade penny stocks on Trading 212.
 However, last year, the company suspended trading highly illiquid penny stocks.
 Still, you can find several stocks that are traded on global exchanges and over-the-counter as well.
 Below is an extract from Trading 212’s website regarding this matter:

 “In recent months, there has been unprecedented market activity and volatility worldwide, including microcap penny stocks.
 These stocks are especially risky due to the lack of liquidity, public information, and extreme volatility.
 Many microcap companies are new and don’t have any proven track record.
 That said, the recent trading frenzy has triggered concerns and investigations from regulators and liquidity providers. “

 How to trade Penny Stocks on Trading 212?

 - Open an account at Trading 212.
 If you want, you can check our review before proceeding.

-- After funding your account, you can check the instruments that you can trade on Trading 212 by simply searching for the symbol or the company name or by checking this page on their website.
+- After funding your account, you can check the instruments you can trade on Trading 212 by searching for the symbol or company name or by checking this page on their website.